marcelacastano/PyChain-Ledger/README.md

 ## Check Previous Transactions

-Choose a block to view and review the block's data:
+Choose a block from the dropdown menu and review the block's data:

 ![choose-transaction](Images/check_transact.png)

 ## Validate Ledger

-Validate transactions:
+Validate transactions by clicking on the `Validate` button:

 ![validate](Images/validate_chain.png)